STAF-003: Statement of Students’ Rights and Responsibilities

 The University has established two separate procedures to address allegations of misconduct for certain student cases involving contributory health impairments:

-- Procedure for Hearings on Contributory Health Impairments in Honor Cases: Available to address appropriate cases before the University Honor Committee and relevant issues arising in the context of Interim Suspension; and
+- Procedure for Hearings on Contributory Health Impairments in Honor Cases: Available to address appropriate cases before the University Honor Committee.

-Procedure for Student Disciplinary Cases Involving Contributory Health Impairments: The University Dean of Students may invoke this Procedure whether or not judicial charges are filed or pending when there is good cause to believe that, based upon a student’s conduct or behavior, a student’s presence at the University poses a significant risk.
-In any such instance, the University Dean of Students may request that the Office of the Vice President and Chief Student Affairs Officer require that the student undergo a mental health assessment as one of the conditions for the student’s return or continued enrollment at the University.
+Procedure for Student Disciplinary Cases Involving Contributory Health Impairments: Student Affairs may invoke this Procedure whether or not judicial charges are filed or pending when there is good cause to believe that, based upon a student’s conduct or behavior, a student’s presence at the University poses a significant risk.
+In any such instance, Student Affairs may require that the student undergo a mental health assessment as one of the conditions for the student’s return or continued enrollment at the University.

 Cases Decided by the President: